 To round out our review of K9 Advantix II, we felt that it was important to see what real dog owners have to say about this product and its efficacy in real life.

 On the positive side, we found countless reviews stating that K9 Advantix II is the most reliable flea and tick treatment around.
 This seems to be especially true for large dogs, even those weighing almost 200 pounds!
-We also found several reviews that specifically mentioned how well K9 Advantix II works against mosquitoes.
+We also found several reviews specifically mentioning how well K9 Advantix II works against mosquitoes.

 But, of course, not all reviews were glowing.
 After reading through customer reviews, we found two common complaints:

 First, K9 Advantix II has quite a few customer reviews claiming that it made no difference in the presence of fleas, ticks, and other pests.
-Some of these reviews even came from customers who have happily used the product in the past — it’s unclear whether they received a bad batch or if something else is causing these problems.
+Some of these reviews even came from customers who have happily used the product in the past—it’s unclear whether they received a bad batch or if something else is causing these problems.

-Second and more seriously, we found quite a few owners who reported rashes, gastrointestinal issues, lethargy, and other side effects after using K9 Advantix II on their dog.
+Second and more seriously, we found quite a few owners who reported rashes, gastrointestinal issues, lethargy, and other side effects after using K9 Advantix II on their dogs.
 While some of these cases may be the result of overdosing, we can’t understate the need for extreme caution when using this and similar flea treatments.